matkonnerth/opcuatesttool/README.md

 ## Jobs

-A job represents a single test run and execute a performance test script.
+A job represents a single test run and executes a performance test script.
 The end user can implement performance test scripts with chaiscript.

 The following opc ua specific types / method calls are exposed to the chai script interpreter: